crutcher/crutcher.github.io-source/source/Tapestry/index.md

 ## Expanding a Toy Example

-The process of designing new evaluation environments is the process of searching over spaces of functor embeddings to attempt to fit the formal semantics we desire to the operational requirements we'd like to satisfy in evaluation.
+Designing new evaluation languages requires that we work backwards from informal semantics (things *similar* to things we want to be able to say) and operational requirements (things we want to be true of resource usage: cpu, memory, networks, etc); and search for systems of formal semantics constructed from building blocks already known to math and computer science, which come closest to satisfying the design goals.

+I like to cast much of this as searching for functor embeddings which a given set of properties, because if we can find a functor embedding into an abstract execution environment with semantics similar to the machine environments we wish to target;
+translation from the functor embedding to the actual machines tends to be straightforward.

+It is frequently the case that, in searching for good embeddings, we'll find a system of formal semantics which is *close* to the informal semantics we started out with as a goal.
+We could force alignment, or we could adjust our goals; and exploit the machinery provided by the formal semantic system we've found.
+I tend to prefer the later approach.

-Consider a tensor expression in a toy language, call it $Expr$:
+Consider a tensor expression in a toy language, call it $Expr$; this particular expression is motivated by a fully connected neural network layer, but it could be anything:

 ```
 X, W, b, Z: Tensor